nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### _Adding notes to a group_ :

-Add notes on a group and saves the time when the note is added.
+Adds notes on a group and saves the time when the note is added.

 Format: `group (INDEX) /note`<br>
 Advanced user Format: `group (INDEX) /n`

 * Add notes on a group at the index specified.
-* Entering the command will lead to a popup window where the user can edit notes for group at that index`.
+* Entering the command will lead to a popup window where the user can edit notes for group at that index.
 * The time when the note is edited will be saved.

 Examples :